AlexRmlt/ethicbot-rasa/data/nlu.md

 - No, that was all
 - No, that was all
 - No, at least I do not know one
+- No other persons
+- No, not at all
+- No thats all
+- No, thats it
+- No
+- No, there are no other options
+- /deny
+- No, there is no name
+- No, thats all
+- No
+- no
+- Not at all
+- No, that was all
+- There is no other option
+- /deny
+- No, thats all
+- No thats all
+- No one I can think of
+- Not at all
+- No one else would be affected
+- That was the last option
+- /deny
+- Thats all
+- That was it
+- No, that was it
+- /deny
+- no
+- No one else is affected
+- No further options
+- /deny
+- That was all
+- /deny
+- No further actions
+- There are no other consequences.
+- I don't think so
+- No
+- There is no other possibility

 ## intent:deontology
+- /deontology
+- /deontology
+- /deontology
 - /deontology
 - /deontology